hrescak/useheirloom/README.md

 # Heirloom

-Heirloom is a small but might recipe manager.
+Heirloom is a small personal recipe manager.
 I've always wanted to build one for myself and now that I'm at [Prisma](https://prisma.io), wanting to try out Prisma 2 in real world was the final push.
-I hope you enjoy it!
-The code is probably clowny but hey, you live you learn.
+I hope you enjoy it - the code is probably clowny but hey, you live you learn.

 ## How is it built